remirror/remirror/support/website/blog/2020-09-14-chainable-commands.md

 For example, `prosemirror-history` provides the `undo` and `redo` commands.
 While making them chainable would work in theory, in practice, what does it actually mean for `undo` to be chainable.

-Are you undoing the current transaction?
-Are we undoing the last action before this transaction?
-It's not clear what the expected behavior should be.
+Are we undoing the current transaction or last action before this transaction?
+It's not clear what the expected behavior should be in every situation.

-There are also commands like `fixTables` from `prosemirror-tables` which I found quite difficult to make chainable.
-The command uses the `state.tr` to check if any of the tables need fixing.
+There are also commands like `fixTables` from `prosemirror-tables` which are also non-chainable.
+The command uses `state.tr` to check if any of the tables need fixing.
 If they do, it dispatches them, if they don't it doesn't.
-Unfortunately this breaks the `isEnabled` command checks which rely on the `transaction` not being updated unless a dispatch is provided.
+Unfortunately this breaks the `isEnabled` command checks which rely on the `Transaction` not being updated unless a dispatch is provided.

 As a result remirror also supports declaring commands as non-chainable.